liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

                 - view.jsp
     - pom.xml

-The `portlet-plugin/src/main/java/` directory is created automatically when you on create a portlet project with Maven.
+Maven creates the `src/main/java/` directory automatically.
 It holds the portlet's Java source code (e.g., `com.liferay.sample.SamplePortlet.java`), and `portlet-plugin/src/main/webapp` holds its web source code.
 If you've created any portlet plugins using the Plugins SDK, you might have noted it uses a different directory structure.